opengeospatial/TrainingDML-AI_SWG/update_notes.md

 - Proposed Change: Add the &lt;earth observation&gt; and the highlighted text should be transformed to a note to entry.
 - Action: Corrected to the following sentence:
 > label
-<earth observation> refers to known or expected results annotated as values of a dependent variable in training samples
+&lt;earth observation&gt; refers to known or expected results annotated as values of a dependent variable in training samples
 Note 1 to entry: A training sample label is different from those on a geographical map, which are known as map labels or annotations.

 ### Update 9